Tigerfishing Safari - Tanzania

 Covered Tent on Elevated Platform

 Dhala Camp on the Mnyera River: Four tents with twin beds.
 Each tent has a private view of the river and an ensuite bath with a toilet and shower.
 Dinners at the Dhala Camp are enjoyed in the main dining area on a raised wooden deck overlooking the river.
-In the covered lounge, there are electric points for charging cameras and laptops and a comprehensive fly-tying station.
+The covered lounge has electric points for charging cameras and laptops and a comprehensive fly-tying station.

 Samaki Camp on the Rhudji River: This rustic bush camp is comprised of traditional Safari tents, all ensuite, with twin or double beds.
 There is no electricity at this camp.